-Currently, Vertical Aviation Technologies, Inc. produces the Hummingbird 260L helicopter as well as the Hummingbird 300LS.
+Currently, Vertical Aviation Technologies, Inc. produces the Hummingbird 300L helicopter.

 History – Orlando Helicopter Airways, Inc.